SimonDar/Capjet-Orientation-Control-System/README.md

 ### Input Processing

 - The system processes the **RightLeft/Y Rotation** and **FrontBack/X Rotation** values by comparing them to the **Tolerance Level**.
-If the rotations are above the tolerance level, the system activates the thrusters to compensate.
+If the rotations are above the tolerance level, The system activates the thrusters to correct the rotation.

 ### Compensation Logic